Can Coworking Spaces Qualify for a Google Business Listing?

 - Provide a phone number that is controlled by your business and not an outside organization

 - Supply accurate business hours

 - Use as few categories as possible to describe what your business does and what services you provide

 - Keep in mind what information is most useful to those searching for your business

 By adhering to Google’s business guidelines, you can create and maintain a listing that helps potential customers find you.
 As in-person business resumes, it is important to consider how this return may impact your online presence.
-Overall, it is essential to know what the rules are for Google My Business listings and to adhere to them at all times to avoid penalties.
+Overall, it is essential to know what the rules are for Google Business Profile listings and to adhere to them at all times to avoid penalties.